JonmarCorpuz/knowledgeDump/GCP/Networking/Cloud NAT/README.md

 # Cloud NAT Overview

+* A fully-managed proxyless NAT service in Andromeda
 * Reduces the need for individual VMs to each have external IP addresses
 * Automatically scales the number of NAT IP addresses that it uses
-* Not dependent on a single physica gateway device
+* Not dependent on a single physical gateway device

 <br>